searchivarius/long_doc_rank_model_analysis_v2/README.md

 set itself.
 7. In the case of Robust04 collections, we evaluate performance in the cross-validation mode.
 Thus, one trains and validates a model for each fold and then merges output runs.

+# MS MARCO FarRelevant

+There is no need to carry out additional preprocessing, since the bootstrapping scripts downloads both the source data and training data.
+In the case of MS MARCO FarRelevant, exported data is sufficient to carry out both training and evaluation.

 # MS MARCO
 ## Full data processing for MS MARCO v1 and v2